7mind/blog/_posts/2019-08-07-lightweight-reflection.md

 ## Summary

 `TypeTag` in `scala-reflect` is great but flawed.
-In this article I provide some observations of my experience of building a custom type tag, not depending on `scala-reflect` in runtime, potentially portable to dotty and providing equality and subtype checks.
-Our usage scenario is: we generate type tags at compile time and check their equality and subtyping at runtime, we don't use them to cast anything and we don't need to generate types at runtime.
-Our model is not completely correct though it is enough for most of the purposes. **Also I hope that this post may help convince Dotty team to support some form of type tags**, there is a [corresponding ticket](https://github.com/lampepfl/dotty-feature-requests/issues/62) on Dotty bugtracker and a [discussion](https://contributors.scala-lang.org/t/scala-3-and-reflection/3627) on Scala Contributors list.
-This post is targeting those who have some knowledge of `scala-reflect` and unhappy with it, those who has some knowledge of Scala compiler and it's APIs and any other nerds.
+In this article I provide some observations of my experience of building a custom type tag that does not depend on `scala-reflect` at runtime, is potentially portable to Dotty, and provides equality and subtype checks.
+Our usage scenario is: we generate type tags at compile time and check their equality and subtyping at runtime; we don't use them to cast anything, and we don't need to generate types at runtime.
+Our model is not completely correct, though it is enough for most purposes. **I also hope this post may help convince the Dotty team to support some form of type tags**.
+There is a [corresponding ticket](https://github.com/lampepfl/dotty-feature-requests/issues/62) on the Dotty bug tracker and a [discussion](https://contributors.scala-lang.org/t/scala-3-and-reflection/3627) on the Scala Contributors list.
+This post targets those who have some knowledge of `scala-reflect` and are unhappy with it, those who have some knowledge of the Scala compiler and its APIs, and other nerds.

 ## TLDR: usage example